 - Stomach cramps and acid reflux

-Getting Qualified Help for Anorexia
+Getting Qualified Help for Anorexia with Santé Center for Healing

-If you notice these signs or symptoms of disordered eating then you need immediate professional help.
+If you notice these signs or symptoms of disordered eating, you need immediate professional help.
 Waiting is never a good option, as the condition quickly spirals out of control.
 A reputable treatment center can provide you or a loved one the medically assisted help they need to address the physical and mental aspects of anorexia nervosa.

 Important therapies and programs for anorexia include: